rafcc/pytorch-bsf/_sources/whatis.rst.txt

 Weakly simplicial problems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+Such a map :math:`\Phi` arises in, e.g., multiobjective optimization.
 There exists a continuous map from a simplex to the Pareto set and Pareto front such that the map sends a subsimplex to the Pareto set/front of a subproblem.
 See [3].